 The Trump Administration limited release of asylum seekers, including by contesting their ability to seek release on bond.
 In Matter of M-S-, 27 I&N Dec.
 509 (A.G.
 2019), A.G.
 Barr overruled the BIA's decision Matter of X-K-, 23 I&N Dec.
 731 (B.I.A.
-2005), which had held that individuals in expedited removal, who establish a credible fear and are put in full removal proceedings, are eligible for release on bond.
-The Attorney General held that X-K- had been wrongly decided and that, under the statutory language of the INA, individuals in expedited removal who establish a credible fear "must be detained" unless they are paroled.
+2005), which had held that individuals

 In April 2019, U.S. District Court Judge Pechman, of the U.S. District Court for the Western District of Washington, issued a preliminary injunction against the application of M-S- in Padilla v.
 ICE, 379 F. Supp.
 3d 1170 (W.D.
 Wash.), modified sub nom.
 Padilla v.
 ICE, 387 F. Supp.
-3d 1219
+3d 1219 (W.D.

-(W.D.
 Wash.
 2019).
+The preliminary injunction ordered EOIR to conduct bond hearings within seven days of a bond hearing request by a Padilla class member, placed the burden of proof on DHS to demonstrate why the class member should not be released on bond, required the recording of bond hearings for class members (which is not required in typical bond hearings and not every immigration court records such proceedings), and required EOIR to produce a written decision with "particularized determinations of individualized findings" at the bond hearing (which is also not required in typical bond hearings, where IJs can simply check a box stating whether bond was or was not granted).

 On March 27, 2020, the Ninth Circuit Court of Appeals, in a split decision, upheld the grant of a preliminary injunction but remanded the case for factual findings and to consider the bond hearing procedures.
 Padilla v.
 ICE, 953 F.3d 1134 (9th Cir.
 2020).
-The Ninth Circuit rejected the government's contention that subsequent to Thuraissigiam, the plaintiffs lacked any due process rights, citing "the general rule that once a person is standing on U.S. soil -regardless of the legality of his or her entry-he or she is entitled to due process."
+The Ninth Circuit rejected the government's contention that subsequent to Thuraissigiam, the plaintiffs lacked any due process rights, citing "the general rule that once a person is standing on U.S. soil-regardless of the legality of his or her entry-he or she is entitled to due process."
 Id. at 1146.
-The government granted certiorari in Padilla and vacated the Ninth Circuit decision without opinion, remanding for "further consideration" pursuant to Thuraissigiam.
+The Supreme Court granted certiorari in Padilla and vacated the Ninth Circuit decision without opinion, remanding for "further consideration" pursuant to Thuraissigiam.
 ICE v.
 Padilla, 141 S. Ct.
 1041 (2021).
-The case remains pending.